-Protective orders are typically used in domestic disputes to ban one party from contact with another or from interfering with an order of the court with respect to child visitation or custody rights.
+Protective orders are typically used in domestic disputes to ban one party from contact with another.

 Applying for a protective order can get you in front of a judge quickly.
 A judge can issue a thirty day protective 0rder upon the victim’s sworn application, Without conducting any further investigation.